 Certain legal matters relating to the authorization and validity of the Offered Bonds will be subject to the receipt of the approving opinion of Hunton & Williams LLP, Richmond, Virginia, Bond Counsel.
 Such opinion (the "Approving Opinion") will be limited to matters relating to the authorization and validity of the Offered Bonds.
-The proposed form of opinion of Bond Counsel is attached hereto as Appendix G. Bond Counsel has not been engaged to investigate the financial resources of the Authority or its ability to provide for payment of the Offered Bonds, and the Approving Opinion will not make any statement as to such matters or as to the accuracy or completeness of this
+As described in "Tax Matters" above, certain legal matters relating to federal income tax treatment of interest on the Offered Tax Exempt Bonds will be subject to the receipt of the tax opinion (the "Tax Opinion") of Hawkins Delafield & Wood LLP, Special Tax Counsel.
+The proposed form of opinions of Bond Counsel and Special Tax Counsel are attached hereto as Appendices G and H. Neither Bond Counsel nor Special Tax Counsel has been engaged to investigate the financial resources of the Authority or its ability to provide for payment of the Offered Bonds, and neither the Approving Opinion nor the Tax Opinion will make any statement as to such matters or as to the accuracy or completeness of this Official Statement generally.
+Certain legal matters will be passed on for the Authority by its

-Official Statement generally.
-Certain legal matters will be passed on for the Authority by its General Counsel, J. Judson McKellar, Jr., Esquire.
-Certain legal matters will be passed upon for the Underwriter by its counsel, Kutak Rock LLP, Atlanta, Georgia.
+General Counsel, Paul M. Brennan, Esquire.
 Hawkins Delafield & Wood LLP will pass on certain matters for the Authority as its Disclosure Counsel.